 The Stonewall Inn is noted not just for being the site of an uprising, but also because it provided a safe space and community for young people who found themselves homeless or alone due to their sexual and/or gender identities.
 We, too, seek to provide a space of safety and belonging for every youth in our program.
-Across the country, we partner with local LGBTQIA+ organizations and initiatives, and take an individualized approach to empowering each youth in our program to be themselves.
-We take the action to embrace, empower, and love all children without judgment.
+Across the country, we partner with local LGBTQIA+ organizations and initiatives and take an individualized approach to empowering each youth in our program to be themselves.
+We take action to embrace, empower and love all children without judgment.
 For us, this includes youth who identify as LGBTQIA+ or are questioning their gender identity or sexuality.
 It also includes family members who are on their own journeys of acceptance.

 We have a lot of work ahead of us: Changing the narrative; Partnering in our communities to lift up the voices of LGBTQIA+ people and create spaces for belonging and support; and showing up every day to be present for the youth and families in our program.
 This is hard work, but with self-care, determination, and each other, we can do this.

-If you know a young person or are a young person who identifies as LGBTQIA+ or are questioning your gender identity or sexuality, we encourage you to please reach out to The Trevor Project.
+If you know a young person or are a young person who identifies as LGBTQIA+ or is questioning your gender identity or sexuality, we encourage you to please reach out to The Trevor Project.
 Their trained counselors are there to support you 24/7.
 If you are a young person in crisis, feeling suicidal, or in need of a safe and judgment-free place to talk, call the TrevorLifeline now at 1.866.488.7386.